mkvenkatesh/finiteheap.com/_posts/2020-05-22-aws-certified-cloud-practitioner.markdown

 The exam questions were pretty straightforward.
 There were a few AWS services in the questions and responses that were new to me and wasn't covered in any of my preparation but for the most part I knew all the answers to the questions.
 After finishing the exam, you are presented with a screen showing if you passed or failed.
 You don't see a score or anything.

 I'm not sure If I will receive a score.
-The exam scores from 0-1000 and 700 is the passing score.
+The exam scores from 100-1000 and 700 is the passing score.
 I'd be interested to see how I did.

+**EDIT 5/28/2020**: My score is 908.
+I don't think I got an email saying my score is ready but I was able to find it in the CertMetrics site under `Previous Exams` menu.

 ## Next Steps ##